nbzero/ansible-wing-playbook/docs/refs/structure.md

 Structure is set with 3 tiers:

 - **Configuration tier:** Included Inventories, Files, and Variables.
 Playbook with read from this tier for target remote host(s), required files for service, and required variables.
+See [Inventories, Files, Variables](/docs/refs/configuration.md) for detailed information.
 - **Playbook tier:** Each playbook will run a role.
 - **Role tier:** Each ansible role will have tasks of their own which needed to perform to complete designated task.